casangi/casadocs/docs/index.rst

 (`VLA <https://public.nrao.edu/venue/the-very-large-array/>`__),
 and is often used also for other radio telescopes.

-**6.4.0 Release**
+**6.4.1 Release**

-CASA 6.4.0 can now be (`downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__) for general use.
-CASA 6.4.0 is available either as a downloadable tar-file, or through pip-wheel installation, which gives flexibility to integrate CASA into a customized Python environment.
+CASA 6.4.1 can now be (`downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__) for general use.
+CASA 6.4.1 is based on CASA 6.4.0, and the downloadable tar-file includes the pipelines for ALMA Cycle 9.

 **Highlights:**

-- OS Support: CASA now supports RedHat 8, and Mac OS with Python 3.8, for both monolithic and modular versions.
-Note the Linux tarballs with different Python versions will extract to the same directory name.
-- plotcal/plotms: Funtionality for plotcal has been migrated to plotms, and plotcal was deprecated.
-- plotms: calibration table averaging with channel selection is now supported.
-- fringefit: memory usage of fringefit has been reduced, allowing larger datasets to be processed.
-- imhead: updated to display microsecond precision.
-- caltables: the storage of frequency meta information in caltables improved, making certain frequency-dependent calibration solutions more accurate.
-- sdintimaging: now adds information to the history of produced images
-- T+dT timerange selection improved in accuracy.
+- simulator: for ALMA Band 1, parameters were updated in simulation tasks and tools
+- tclean: handling of mixed correlation setups was added to tclean
+- bug fixes

-For more details on these and other new features, see the CASA 6.4.0 (`Release Notes <https://casadocs.readthedocs.io/en/v6.4.0/notebooks/introduction.html>`__).
+For more details on these and other new features, see the CASA 6.4.1 (`Release Notes <https://casadocs.readthedocs.io/en/v6.4.1/notebooks/introduction.html>`__).

 CASA is developed by an international consortium of scientists based at the National Radio Astronomical Observatory (NRAO), the